vaishnavi-g-26/AI-Powered-Resume-Screening-and-job-matching/README.md

 • Expensive

-This system automates the entire screening process using AI.
+This system automates the entire screening process using AI. <br>

 💡 Solution